qmk/qmk_firmware/docs/flashing.md

     make <keyboard>:<keymap>:avrdude

-or if you want to flash multiple boards, please do as follows.
+or if you want to flash multiple boards, use the following command

     make <keyboard>:<keymap>:avrdude-loop